Geography of Son River

 The Son valley is geologically almost a continuation of that of the Narmada River to the southwest.
 It is largely forested and sparsely populated.
 The valley is bordered by the Kaimur Range to the north and the Chota Nagpur plateau to the south.

-One of the largest southern tributaries of the Ganges is the Son River of central India.
-The Son River originates in the state of Chhatisgarh in the east direction of the origin of Narmada River.
+The Son River originates in the Amarkantak in Madhya Pradesh, in the east direction of the origin of Narmada River.
 It then flows in the north-northwest direction through Madhya Pradesh before turning in the east direction where it meets the Kaimur range.
-The river starts flowing in the parallel direction of the Kaimur range in the east-northeast direction through Uttar Pradesh and Bihar and joins the Ganges just above Patna, the capital of Bihar.
+The river starts flowing in the parallel direction of the Kaimur range in the east-northeast direction through Uttar Pradesh and Biharand joins the Ganga River just above Patna, the capital of Bihar.

 The main tributaries of the Son River are Rihand River and the Koel River.
 The other tributaries are Gopad River and Kanhar River.

 Dams and Bridges on Son River

 The first dam on the Son River, Old Anicut Dam was built in 1876 A.D. by the British government which was an example of modern technology.
 The dam is abandoned and presently hosts a remarkable place to visit and view marvellous evenings during sun set.
 The Indrapuri Barrage is one of the longest dams in India that was constructed in 1968.
 It is located nearly 9 km from Dehri.
 The Ban Sagar Dam in Madhya Pradesh is a multipurpose river Valley Project on the Son River.

 The 1440-metre Abdul Bari Bridge near Arrah was completed in 1862.
 The modern Son Bridge built in Deolond, Shahdol district of Madhya Pradesh was inaugurated in 1986.

 Nearby Attractions from Son River